Friend Function In C++ Mcq Exercise 1 - C++ Programming Tutorial

 Explanation:

-The correct answer is option (c).
-In the above example, the friend function shows can access both the private member x and the protected member y of class A.
+The accurate choice is alternative (c).
+Within the provided illustration, the friend function display is capable of accessing both the private attribute x and the protected attribute y within class A.